Sixty Days on the Northumberland Strait

 It was.

-“How’s it now?”
+“How’s about now?”

 “It still hurts, but not so bad since I started using it,” I replied.